maximeperrindev/Archive-Manager/README.md

+# Archive Manager

+## What is it ?

+Archive Manager is a tool developed in Python by [Maxime Perrin](https://maximeperrin.fr) to automatically manage the archiving of a compressed folder containing a SQL file.

-# How to use it ?
+## How to use it ?

  - #### Installation
 	To install the utility on your computer or server, simply clone the git repository or download the project files.